taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Kai, arms folded, looking down at her lap with hard eyes.

-Kai: **"My hands hurt but we'll manage.
-Just try to setup a splicing station in Sweden as soon as you can...you're my best student, and we won't be able to finish in time without you."**
+Kai: **"Yes, my hands hurt, but we'll manage long enough for you to set up a splicing station in Sweden...you're my best student, and we won't be able to finish in time without you."**

 Majhee: **"What do you mean, 'in time'?"**